 July 29, 2016, Atlanta

-In order to gain deeper insight into American culture, director Ken Jin and Program Manager Xiaoxiao took CI teachers to World of Coca-Cola.
+In order to gain deeper insight into American culture, director Ken Jin and Program Manager Xiaoxiao took CI research assistants to World of Coca-Cola.
 They had learned more about history of Coca-Cola and tried more than 100 drink options in the building.

-Dr. Doug Daugherty took photos with CI teachers
+Dr. Doug Daugherty took photos with CI research assistants

 Dr. Doug Daugherty gave a speech in KSU